SynthStrip: Skull-Stripping for Any Brain Image

 Overview

-SynthStrip is a skull-stripping tool that extracts brain voxels from a landscape of image types, ranging across imaging modality, contrast, resolution, and subject population.
-It leverages a deep learning strategy that synthesizes arbitrary training images from segmentation maps to optimize a robust model agnostic to acquisition specifics.
+SynthStrip is a skull-stripping tool that extracts brain voxels from a landscape of image types, ranging across imaging modalities, resolutions, and subject populations.
+It leverages a deep learning strategy to synthesize arbitrary training images from segmentation maps, yielding a robust model agnostic to acquisition specifics.

-If you use our tool or dataset, please cite:
+If you use the tool or dataset, please cite SynthStrip (BibTeX):

 SynthStrip: Skull-Stripping for Any Brain Image